jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 **How to design an AI ethics board** <br>
 Jonas Schuett, Anka Reuel, Alexis Carlier <br>
+In this paper, we provide a toolbox that AI companies can use to design an ethics board.
+We identify key design choices and discuss how each of them affects the board‘s ability to reduce societal risks from AI. <br>
 *AI and Ethics* <br>
 [[DOI](https://doi.org/10.1007/s43681-023-00409-y)]